 Situated in the Bengal Basin, most of Bangladesh is a floodplain with one third of the land covered in rivers, lakes or swamps.
 Annual flooding regularly displaces people, disproportionately affecting the country’s poorest communities in rural areas.
 Heavy seasonal flooding and cyclone impacts regularly disrupt access to essential services.
 Vital infrastructure is often affected, impacting people’s ability to recover and cope in tandem with the economic, social and health induced shocks of recent years.

 There are also 960,000+ Rohingya refugees who have fled neighbouring Myanmar.
 Humanitarian assistance is currently being provided in the Cox’s Bazar District, the south-east corner of the country.

 Where Symbiosis Works

 Life in Bangladesh for rural populations and people who are illiterate, can be extremely hard.
 With irregular income and no financial safety net, many families are forced to make decisions on the basis of what will allow them to get through each day, let alone plan for a future.

-Symbiosis works primarily in the Dhaka and Mymensingh subdivisions in the northern half of the country.
+Symbiosis works primarily in the Dhaka and Mymensingh divisions in the northern half of the country.
 The work is about providing pathways and support for the poorest of the poor to take steps towards a future they want for themselves, their family and their community.